 Tropical regions around the world have consumed coconut water not just for its flavor, but also because of its superb health benefits.
-Coconut water is 95% water9 but, at the same time, it offers a unique chemical composition that features vitamins, minerals, amino acids, natural sugars and phytohormones.10
+Coconut water is 95% water8 but, at the same time, it offers a unique chemical composition that features vitamins, minerals, amino acids, natural sugars and phytohormones.9

 Its electrolyte content is another noteworthy element.
-Not only is this liquid an ideal rehydrating drink, but the electrolytes in coconut water are also said to be similar to human plasma, which is why doctors have used uncontaminated raw coconut water intravenously, injecting it into the bloodstream to help avoid dehydration.11
+Not only is this liquid an ideal rehydrating drink, but the electrolytes in coconut water are also said to resemble intracellular fluid in humans, which is why doctors have used uncontaminated raw coconut water intravenously, injecting it into the bloodstream to help avoid dehydration.10

-Many people, usually those who are not accustomed to having coconut in their diet, often refer to coconut water and coconut milk interchangeably.
-But these two drinks are actually different.
-Coconut water is the raw, clear liquid — which develops naturally in the fruit — that you get when you open a fresh coconut.
+Many people who are not accustomed to having coconut in their diet often refer to coconut water and coconut milk interchangeably, but these two drinks are actually different.
+Coconut water is the clear, naturally developed liquid in the fruit that you get when you open a fresh coconut.